BigIndustries/kafka-handler-backport/README.md

 Some future code has been introduced to ensure solution continuity.
 Currently the code uses Kafka 2.x client, which appears to be fully backwards compatible to Kafka 1.x.

+### Known limitations
+Hive 1.2.1 has no commitInsertTable MetaHook feature.
+This means that only optimistic commit semantics are supported for EXACTLY_ONCE writes to Kafka in this backport.
+Therefore `hive.kafka.optimistic.commit` has been enabled by default.

+Disabling optimistic commit semantics is not recommended, as records will be written to the Kafka topic, but 2PC will never be effected and the records will not be readable within a `read_committed` scope.
+"Optimistic commit" commits all succesfully written records within the scope of a given task upon completion of the task.
+Thus, if 5 tasks are required to complete the Hive query, each task will commit a part of the dataset upon completion, and there will therefore be 5 commits to Kafka.
+Should a task fail for some reason, the transaction for the given task will be aborted, and the task may be retried, or it may be failed along with the job.
+Thus, if a task is failed, it may be possible that a part of the dataset of the given query is written to kafka, but not all of it.

+This scenario, if not defended against, could lead to a partial/inconsistent state in Kafka, which may not be acceptable.
+In that case merge semantics could be used when pushing back records to Kafka, or deduplication logic could be used by the consumer in order to eliminate any duplicate records.

 ### Demo Usage Script
 ```sh
 # build the backported hive-kafka storage handler